How To: Getting Started

 Editing your Custom Tune - Parameter Category Tree View

-Once you've downloaded your base tune unzip it and double click on the .bin file you will be starting your base tune from.
+Once you've downloaded your base tune unzip it and double click on the .bin file to load it in to tunerpro to begin tuning.

 If you've setup tunerpro correctly it will automatically open and load the .bin file (tune file) into tunerpro when you double-click the .bin file.